Home About For Agencies For Personnel Contact

 Your business.

-Your agency's contract includes up to 6–12 confidential therapy sessions per year.
+If your agency's program includes confidential therapy access, your contract sets a number of sessions per year, commonly 6 to 12.
 Use them for anything: stress, sleep, relationships, burnout, or follow-up from a past incident.
 No reason required.
+100% confidential.

 1

-Open your agency's Holding the Line (HTL) app
+Open your agency's HTL access link or app

 Your agency provided a link or QR code.
 Open it on any device, anytime.